Bob Stane

-Bob Stane is an American businessman.
+Bob Stane (born 1934) is an American businessman.
 He is the founder and owner of the Coffee Gallery Backstage venue located at 2025 Lake Avenue in Altadena, California.
 Stane, along with Willard Chilcott, was a former owner of the legendary The Ice House folk music and comedy club located at 24 Mentor Avenue in Pasadena, California.

 Stane also founded and owned the Upper Cellar coffee house in San Diego, California located at 6557 El Cajon Blvd.

 Stane has been instrumental in helping to launch and continually support artists and entertainers like Steve Martin, the Nitty Gritty Dirt Band, John McEuen, The Dillards, The Association, John Stewart, The New Christy Minstrels, Mason Williams, the Smothers Brothers, Jack Linkletter, and Womenfolk among others.

 Early life and military service

 Stane was born in San Bernardino, California in 1934.
 After attending San Diego State College, Stane entered the army.
 He was stationed near Monterey, California.
 Stane visited various coffeehouses including The Unicorn, L.A.'s first folk music coffee house, and developed an interest in getting involved in the coffee house entertainment business.